NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

     to any command, including a subcommand to `nix`.
 For example, `nix-instantiate default.nix --plugin-files ""` must now become `nix-instantiate --plugin-files "" default.nix`.
+  - Plugins that add new `nix` subcommands are now actually respected.